 The sit-up is one of the most popular exercises performed both at home and in gyms.
-Everyone man wants a ripped torso and every women a flat toned stomach and it seems so easy, you just sit on the floor, put your hands behind your head and crunch.
-Well not exactly and that is why many people find that they have been doing sit ups for a while and haven’t seen the results.
+Every man wants a ripped torso and every women a flat toned stomach, and it seems so easy, you just sit on the floor, put your hands behind your head and crunch.
+Well, not exactly, and that is why many people find that they have been doing sit ups for a while and haven’t seen the results.

 So here are a few tips that will help you make the most of your sit-ups.